Jay Inslee wins 3rd term as Washington governor

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-The state’s 39 counties will do an initial post of results election night, and the largest counties will be updating daily throughout the week.
-Counties with a population of less than 75,000 are required to report at least every three days.
+As of this week, there have been more than 110,000 confirmed cases in Washington since the pandemic began, and 2,400 people have died.
+For most, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks, although long-term effects are unknown.
+But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-“With such high participation already this election, we know voters are eager to learn the results,” Lori Augino, elections director at the secretary of state's office, said in a written statement.
-“Please be patient; results reporting is not instantaneous and there are processes in place to ensure the results are displayed accurately.”
+Washington voters weighed in on other races, including more than 60% voting in favor of Democratic former Vice President Joe Biden over Republican President Donald Trump.

-Voters had a lengthy ballot to consider, with the presidential race between Republican President Donald Trump and Democratic former Vice President Joe Biden at the top of the ticket.
-Democratic Gov. Jay Inslee is seeking a third term against Republican challenger Loren Culp.
-In the lieutenant governor’s race, Democratic U.S. Rep. Denny Heck, who is retiring from Congress, and fellow Democratic Sen. Marko Liias are vying to succeed current Democratic Lt.
+In the lieutenant governor’s race, Democratic U.S. Rep. Denny Heck, who is retiring from Congress, was leading fellow Democratic Sen. Marko Liias with 47% of the vote.
+They are vying to succeed current Democratic Lt.
 Gov. Cyrus Habib, who started unpaid leave in September as he started training in California to be a Jesuit priest.

 All 10 of the state’s U.S. House seats are on the ballot, but Heck’s 10th Congressional District seat is the only one without an incumbent seeking another two-year term.
 Democrats currently hold seven of the state’s congressional seats, and Republicans hold three.

-In the 10th congressional district, former Tacoma Mayor Marilyn Strickland and state Rep. Beth Doglio emerged from the state’s August top-two primary, which drew 19 candidates.
+In the 10th congressional district, former Tacoma Mayor Marilyn Strickland was leading state Rep. Beth Doglio with just over 50% of the vote.

-In addition to governor and lieutenant governor, voters will decide seven other statewide elected offices, including attorney general, auditor, insurance commissioner and lands commissioner, with all of the Democratic incumbents expected to fend off their Republican challengers.
-In the nonpartisan race for the Superintendent of Public Instruction, incumbent Chris Reykdal — who received just 40% of the vote in the August primary — faces Maia Espinoza.
+In addition to governor and lieutenant governor, voters were deciding seven other statewide elected offices, and the Democratic incumbents in the offices of attorney general, auditor, insurance commissioner and lands commissioner were all easily leading their Republican challengers.
+In the nonpartisan race for the Superintendent of Public Instruction, incumbent Chris Reykdal — who received just 40% of the vote in the August primary — was beating Maia Espinoza with nearly 57% of the vote.

-Only two statewide positions are held by Republicans — secretary of state and treasurer — and both have drawn Democratic challengers.
-Secretary of State Kim Wyman faces Democratic state Rep. Gael Tarleton and Treasurer Duane Davidson faces Democratic state Rep. Mike Pellicciotti.
+In the only two statewide positions held by Republicans, incumbent Secretary of State Kim Wyman was leading Democratic state Rep. Gael Tarleton with nearly 52% of the vote and incumbent Treasurer Duane Davidson was losing to Democratic state Rep. Mike Pellicciotti, who had captured nearly 56% of the vote in early returns.

-Voters will also weigh in on referendum on a measure passed by the Legislature this year that requires public schools to provide comprehensive sexual health education for all students.
-It marks the first time in the U.S. that voters will weigh in on sex ed.
+In the only referendum on the ballot, voters also approved a measure passed by the Legislature this year that requires public schools to provide comprehensive sexual health education for all students.
+It marks the first time in the U.S. that voters weighed in on sex ed.

 All 98 state House seats and 26 of the Senate’s 49 seats are being decided by voters as well.
 Accounting for a Democrat who caucuses with Republicans, Democrats hold a 28-21 majority in the Senate and a 57-41 edge in the House.